 Until now, data on the age-related dynamics of human cerebral energy metabolism have been limited by the ability to visualize brain metabolism using biochemical mapping methods.
 Since these methods provide for the introduction of radioactive substances into the body and are more often used in clinical settings, information on gender differences and age-related dynamics of energy exchange is not complete.
 Analysis of brain SCP is complementary to the concept of cerebral energy metabolism during human development and aging.
 When comparing the characteristics of cerebral energy metabolism obtained on the basis of measuring the glucose consumption of the brain by the PET method and when evaluating the brain CRC by the SCP method, it should be borne in mind that although both methods reflect cerebral energy metabolism, there are differences between them.
 Glucose is an energy source that is used by the brain to produce energy, and the pH level reflected in the parameters of SCP is the ultimate characteristic of energy metabolism.

 We studied the AMR in 535 healthy people of both sexes aged 2 to 92 years.
 To exclude cerebral pathology, a neurological and EEG examination was performed.
 Subjects were divided into groups by gender and age.
 The calculation of average, variances and standard errors, correlation coefficients was carried out by methods of variation statistics, the nature of the distribution of SCP was estimated using the Wilk-Shapiro method.
 Statistically significant differences were revealed between the characteristics of the SCP distribution in the groups using one-way analysis of variance.
-The differences were considered significant at a significance level of <0.05.
-SCP spatial distribution of the most conveniently represented by a mapping .
+The differences were considered significant at a significance level of p <0.05.
+SCP spatial distribution of the most conveniently represented by a mapping i .

 In the left column is the average age of the subjects.
 The soft starter color scale is shown in the lower right square.